Alison Pill: Personal life

 Pill was engaged to actor Jay Baruchel from 2011 to 2013.
 Baruchel made their engagement public when he thanked Pill as his fiancée during an acceptance speech at the Genie Awards in Ottawa, Ontario.
 Baruchel alluded to their break-up in a Twitter posting on February 16, 2013.

-Pill married actor Joshua Leonard May 24, 2015, having become engaged that January.
-They have a daughter, Wilder, born November 19, 2016.
+Pill married actor Joshua Leonard May 24, 2015, They have a daughter, Wilder, born November 19, 2016.